 How to get to Jericoacoara?

-Getting to Jericoacoara with a 4X4 vehicle is the most recommended and shortest way.
+Getting to Jericoacoara with a 4X4 vehicle is a great way if flight prices have gone up.

-The price of the ride is about 550 R$ for the whole car but usually, you will pay by a person between 150-175R$.
+The price of the ride is about 550 R$ for the whole car but usually, you will pay per person between 150-175R$.
 The ride takes about 4-5 hours.

-There are many agencies (well it usually a couple of drivers) that ill offer to take in case they have more passengers around the same time.
+There are many agencies that ill offer to take in case they have more passengers around the same time.
 You can also contact them directly- just search “Jeri Transfer” on Facebook and get to many pages of agencies.

 Note that the communication with the drivers is mostly on WhatsApp and I would recommend saving their number so you can go with them to the lagoons and for the ride back to Fortaleza.